Persipa Pati: History

-Persipa Pati was established in the early days of independence in 1951, Laskar Saridin and Kebo Landoh is a nicknames for them.
-Saridin is an important figure who is respected by the people of Pati.
-While the Kebo Landoh is Saridin's pet Buffalo whose skin cannot be penetrated by any weapon, their highest achievement is competing in the Liga Indonesia Premier Division.
+Persipa Pati was established in the early days of independence in 1951, Laskar Saridin and Kebo Landoh were nicknames for them.
+Saridin is a figure who is known by the people of Pati.
+While the Kebo Landoh is Saridin's pet Buffalo which was said could not be penetrated by any weapon, their highest known honor is competing in the Liga Indonesia Premier Division.
 This is what Patifosi is longing for at the moment.
 In one match when Persipa was competing, a banner read "Bapak…!Rasane Divisi Utama Niku Pripun?"
 (Dad...!
 How does the Premier Division feels like?).

 In the 2016 Liga Nusantara Central Java zone, Persipa Pati managed to advance to the semifinals, before finally being defeated by Persikaba Blora with a 1-0 aggregate at the Krisdosono Stadium.

 On 2 November 2021, Persipa Pati made their 2021 Liga 3 Central Java match debut in a 0–0 draw against Persip Pekalongan at the Hoegeng Stadium, they actually played aggressively, and even tended to dominate the match led by referee Fero Arisanto from Kendal.